symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/auto-routing.rst

 In summary, for each class:

-* We defined a ``url_schema`` which defines the form of the URL which will be generated.
+* We defined a ``uri_schema`` which defines the form of the URI which will be generated.
   * Within the schema we place ``{tokens}`` - placeholders for values provided by...
-* Token providers provide values which will be substituted into the URL.
+* Token providers provide values which will be substituted into the URI.
 Here we use two different providers - ``content_date`` and ``content_method``.
   Both will return dynamic values from the subject object itself.